davidarchanjo/spring-certified-developer-study-guide/README.md

 ## NOTES
 ### @SpringBootTest vs @ContextConfiguration
-- Even though both can be used to specify how to load a Application Context in integration test, @ContextConfiguration doesn’t take full advantage of Spring Boot features, like logging or additional property loading.
+- Even though both can be used to specify how to load an application context in integration test, @ContextConfiguration doesn’t take full advantage of Spring Boot features, like logging or additional property loading.

 ### @MockBean vs @Mock
 - For any test that doesn’t need any dependencies from the Spring Boot container (application context), @Mock should be used as it is fast and favours the isolation of the tested component;
 - If a test needs to rely on the Spring Boot container (application context) and you want also to add or mock one of the container beans, @MockBean should be used;
-- As a thumb rule, @Mock should be used in testing services, i.e. business logic, and @MockBean should be used in testing controllers whereby the services called in the controllers need mocking
+- As a rule of thumb, @Mock should be used in testing services, i.e. business logic, and @MockBean should be used in testing controllers whereby the services called in the controllers need mocking
 </br></br>